Family Home Guarantee

-- a single parent with at least one dependent child (see Single Parent note below)
+- a single parent or single legal guardian of at least one dependent (see Eligible Single Parent and Eligible Single Legal Guardian note below)

-- an Australian citizen at the time they enter the loan
+- an Australian citizen or permanent resident* at the time they enter the loan

 - at least 18 years of age

-- intending to be owner-occupier of the purchased property
+- intending to be the owner-occupier of the purchased property

 To apply for the FHG, home buyers must: